rainsummer613/snn-drive-familiarity-coding/README.md

 - `plot_amn_main_results.py` plots the familiarity detection performance of the AMN under different input drive variability.
 - `plot_amn_activity.py` plots spike trains for four input regimes: strong drive+high familiarity, strong drive+low familiarity, weak drive+high familiarity, weak drive+low familiarity.
 - `plot_amn_performance.py` plots the familiarity detection and pattern classification performance of the AMN under highest input drive variability, for different connectivity parameters (the sparsity of within-pattern excitatory and cross-pattern inhibitory connections) and the number of familiar patterns.
+- `plot_readout_voltage.py` computes and plots the dependency of a theoretical readout neuron's peak voltage on the Rsync level of its incoming inputs.

 ### Data
 The `out/` directory contains simulation-generated data used for the paper figures.
 Subfolder names indicate the corresponding figure(s).